gamassimino/droplet-ship-hero/docs/droplet-service/registering-first-callback.md

 `description`
 : A clear explanation of the callback's purpose and when it will be triggered.

-`example_response`
-: A sample response that demonstrates the expected format and data structure.

-`request_schema`
-: A [JSON schema](https://json-schema.org/) that defines the format of the callback request from Fluid.

-`response_schema`
-: A [JSON schema](https://json-schema.org/) that defines the required format for your callback response.

 To register a callback, `POST` an authenticated request to the `/api/callback/registrations` endpoint.